agrico/agrico.github.io/README.md

 French tech team behind **[Agriconomie.com](https://www.agriconomie.com)**.

-As our CEO, Paolin, says:

-> Help all farmers to save time and money.

-Our mission is to build the best ecommerce plateform and services for farmers, helping them in their day to day life.
+Our mission is to build the best online plateform and services for farmers, helping them in their day to day life.

 ## Meet the team!